William Henry Bragg

-Sir William Henry Bragg (2 July 1862 – 12 March 1942) was a British X-ray crystallographer who uniquely shared a Nobel Prize with his son Lawrence Bragg – the 1915 Nobel Prize in Physics "for their services in the analysis of crystal structure by means of X-rays".
+Sir William Henry Bragg (2 July 1862 – 12 March 1942) was a British X-ray crystallographer who uniquely (Note: This is still a unique accomplishment, because no other parent–child duo has yet shared a Nobel Prize in any field.
+In several cases, a parent won the Prize and the child later won another for separate research.
+For example, Marie Curie and her daughter Irène Joliot-Curie are the only mother–daughter pair.
+Several father–son pairs have won two separate Nobel Prizes.) shared a Nobel Prize with his son Lawrence Bragg – the 1915 Nobel Prize in Physics "for their services in the analysis of crystal structure by means of X-rays," an important step in the development of X-ray crystallography.

 Early life and education

 The Old Grammar School, Market Harborough, which has a plaque inside noting Bragg's attendance.

 William Henry Bragg was born on 2 July 1862 in Westward, Cumberland, England, the son of Robert John Bragg, a merchant marine officer and farmer, and Mary Wood, a clergyman's daughter.
-His mother died when he was age 7, and was raised by his uncle (also named William Bragg) at Market Harborough.
-He was educated at the Grammar School there, at King William's College on the Isle of Man, and, having won an exhibition, at Trinity College, Cambridge.
-He graduated in 1884 as third Wrangler, and in 1885 was awarded First Class Honours in the mathematical tripos.
+His mother died when he was age 7, and was raised by his uncle (also named William Bragg) in Market Harborough.
+He was educated at the Grammar School there, at King William's College on the Isle of Man, and—having won an exhibition—at Trinity College, Cambridge.
+He graduated in 1884 as third Wrangler, and in 1885 earned First Class Honours in the mathematical Tripos.